hyperledger/firefly-fir/text/0012-namespace-isolation.md

 **Blockchain Config**

-The `ethereum` and `fabric` plugins both have a new child key for `fireflyContract`.
-This is an array of objects with an `address` (for Ethereum) or `chaincode` (for Fabric), and optionally a `fromBlock` number.
-By default, the blockchain plugin will interact with the first contract in the list.

 A new `/network/action` API is added, with a single supported action expressed as `{"type": "terminate"}`.
 This action will send a special blockchain transaction that signals all network members to unsubscribe from their current contract and move to the next one configured in the contract list.

-The old `ethconnect.instance`, `ethconnect.fromBlock`, and `fabconnect.chaincode` config keys are
-deprecated in favor of the new ones detailed above.
+The configuration options that referece FireFly's multiparty contract (`ethconnect.instance`, `ethconnect.fromBlock`, and `fabconnect.chaincode`) are deprecated in favor of new multiparty-specific keys detailed in the next section (but the old config will still be read as a fallback).

 **Namespace Config**